Nestle confirms outlook as volume growth picks up

 French yogurt maker Danone on Wednesday reported a 4.9 percent rise in first-quarter underlying sales, helped by strong demand for baby formula products in China

-Anglo-Dutch Unilever (ULVR.L) (UNc.AS) reported first-quarter sales that met expectations, helped by volume gains, and maintained its full-year outlook.
+Anglo-Dutch Unilever reported first-quarter sales that met expectations, helped by volume gains, and maintained its full-year outlook.

 For Nestle, growth in the Americas accelerated to 1.2 percent and Asia (AOA), at 4.7 percent, was also better than the previous quarter, while Europe, the Middle East and North Africa (EMENA) slowed to 2.2 percent, hit by declining prices, Nestle said.